alecksandr26/cipher/README.md

 ```
 $ cipher foo.txt "foopassphrase" encrypt
 ```
-And to decrypt some file you run this.
+And to decrypt some file you can run this.
 ```
 $ cipher foo.txt "foopassphrase" decrypt
 ```